kite-sdk/kite-docs/Kite-Dataset-Command-Line-Interface.md

 ---
 layout: page
-title: Kite CLI
+title: Kite Dataset Command Line Interface
 ---
-## Kite Dataset Command Line Interface

 The Kite Dataset command line interface (CLI) provides utility commands that let you perform essential tasks such as creating a schema and dataset, importing data from a CSV file, and viewing the results.